microsoft/AzureMonitorAddonForSplunk/README.md

       * Click the **Enable** link to re-enable the add-on.
 The add-on should be enabled now without any error messages appearing.

-4. Using the output from the `azure-setup.ps1` script above, configure the add-on's data inputs.
-Hint, the output from the script is saved to a text file in the same directory as the script and is named `<your resource group name>.azureconfig`.
+2. Using the output from either the `.\scripts\azure-setup.ps1` or `.\scripts\azure-setup.sh` above, configure the add-on's data inputs.

    * In Splunk, click on **Settings** -> **Data Inputs** at the top of the page.